SPARCED/LinResSims/README.md

 * `--igf`: Serum IGF concentration in nM
 * `--fgf`: Serum FGF concentration in nM

+## Configuration Files

+Workflow variables for cell population simulations are specified with the use of a json configuration file, which the user may define for each simulation run.
+This allows the alteration of several key workflow parameters without modification of the simulation script itself.
+By default simulation config files are located in the folder `LinResSims/sim_configs/`.
+For a detailed overview of the structure and keys of the configuration file, see `LinResSims/sim_configs/README.md`

 ## Reproducing Published Examples

+To simplify reproduction of our results,  bash scripts ()executable on a SLURM job scheduler) have been provided at `LinResSims/slurm_files`.
+Please execute these scripts in the following order:

+1. `LinResSims/slurm_files/new-container.sh # Builds the singularity container on the local system.`
+2. `LinResSims/slurm_files/compile-container.sh #builds an AMICI model for SPARCED simulation`
+3. `LinResSims/slurm_files/run-container.sh # Executes a single simulation of the SPARCED model based on the default_SPARCED.json settings`  OR
+   `LinResSims/slurm_files/figure_2defg.sh # Runs the simulations necessary to reproduce Figures 2D-F.`

-To run the first replicate of cell population simulation with 0.003162 μM dose of trametinib for 72 hours, with 100 starting cells, using the name 'in_silico_drs' and 16 CPUs, the following command can be entered:
+As a demonstration,   an example command to run the first replicate of cell population simulation with 0.003162 μM dose of trametinib for 72 hours, with 100 starting cells, using the name 'in_silico_drs' and 16 CPUs is provided below:

 ```
 mpirun -n 16 python cellpop.py --sim_name in_silico_drs --cellpop 100 --exp_time 72 --drug trame_EC --dose 0.003162 --rep rep1
 ```

 Upon completion of simulations, the results are saved to disk in a folder structure corresponding to drug name, replicate identifier and drug dose respectively (e.g. `LinResSims/output/in_silico_drs/drs_trame/drs_trame_rep1/trame_EC_0.003162/` ).
 For a single simulation with a specific replicate of a drug dose, outputs (temporal species trajectories) from all cells in each generation are saved in a python pickle object (e.g. `LinResSims/output/in_silico_drs/drs_trame/drs_trame_rep1/trame_EC_0.003162/output_g1.pkl`).

-* To generate all drug dose response simulation data, run cellpop_drs.py for:

-  * 4 drugs (alpelisib, neratinib, trametinib, palbociclib)
-  * 10 dose levels (including control)
-  * 10 replicates of each dose
+### Visualization

-* To generate cell population dynamics (number of alive cells over time) from dose response simulation outputs, run analysis_popdyn.py
-  For this, results from all drug dose response simulations in step 5 need to be placed in the "output" folder in the main directory.
+To generate cell population dynamics (number of alive cells over time) from dose response simulation outputs, run analysis_popdyn.py.
+For this, results from all drug dose response simulations need to be placed in the "output" folder in the main directory.
 Alternatively, outputs may be placed at a secondary locations and the path must be updated in line 68 of analysis_popdyn.py script.
 Outputs for the cell population dynamics will be saved in the "in_silico_drs_summary" folder under the output directory.

+### Calculating GR Scores

-* To calculate GR score from the cell population dynamics, input files must be prepared for the gr-score calculation pipeline.
-For this, step 6 must be completed first.
-After this, run analysis_grscore.py to generate the gr-score input file, which will be saved as 'drs_grcalc.tsv' in the "in_silico_drs_summary" folder.
+To calculate GR score from the cell population dynamics, input files must be prepared for the gr-score calculation pipeline.
+The below steps describe calculating GR scores from results:

+1. Ensure that script `figure_2defg.sh` as been executed
+2. Complete the **Visualization** instructions provided in the previous section.
+3. Run `analysis_grscore.py` to generate the gr-score input file, which will be saved as `drs_grcalc.tsv` in the `in_silico_drs_summary` folder.
-* Take the input file generated at step 7 and run the gr-score calculation pipeline.
-For this:
+4. Take the input file generated at step 3 and run the gr-score calculation pipeline:

-  * 8a.
-Clone the gr-score git repository: https://github.com/datarail/gr_metrics
+   1. Clone the gr-score git repository:` https://github.com/datarail/gr_metrics`
-  * 8b.
-Install all dependencies including Python 2.0
+   2. Install all dependencies including Python 2.0
-  * 8c.
-Go to gr_metrics/SRC/python/scripts
+   3. Go to `gr_metrics/SRC/python/scripts`
-  * 8d.
-Run python add_gr_column.py [input_path] > [output_path]
+   4. Run `python add_gr_column.py [input_path] > [output_path]`
-* Download all experimental dose response datasets (GR-scores) from here: https://www.synapse.org/#!Synapse:syn18456348/ and place them in
+5. Download all experimental dose response datasets (GR-scores) from here: https://www.synapse.org/#!Synapse:syn18456348/ and place them in `in_silico_drs_summary/mcf10a_drs_exp`
-  'in_silico_drs_summary/mcf10a_drs_exp'
-* Plots from figures 1,2 can be generated with jupyter notebooks included in the 'jupyter_notebooks' folder.
+6. Plots from figures 1,2 can be generated with jupyter notebooks included in the `LinResSims/jupyter_notebooks` folder.

 ## Running cell population simulations with a new single cell model: